 For those of you who don’t know, my niche in the area of healthcare is integrative medicine (AKA “functional” medicine).
-However, I also operate from a health at every size and intuitive eating framework.
+However, I also fully believe in a health at every size and intuitive eating framework.
 Understandably, I get a lot of questions about how I incorporate a non-diet approach into my integrative medicine work, which focuses largely on lifestyle factors like nutrition.
 I’ve touched on this topic before, but I wanted to address it more formally since I receive questions about it so often.

 [If you’re wondering what functional medicine is, I’ll explain more later.
 But if you’re unfamiliar with it, don’t google it!
 Negative media exposure has given the term a bad reputation, but the framework is gaining more acceptance in the medical community.
 Northwestern University, the Mayo Clinic and the Cleveland Clinic all have practitioners on staff who practice from a functional medicine perspective.
 So, if you’re skeptical, follow those links, first.]